cofresilab/cofresilab.github.io/sipsandshapes3.md

 Principal investigator: Dr. Roberto Cofresi, Department of Psychological Sciences.
 Contact: cofresir@missouri.edu

 ## Summary
 We are seeking young adults for a paid research study looking at brain and mental processes during learning of new visual cues for liquid rewards.
-Individuals age 21-25 who drink alcohol at least twice a month may be eligible.
+Individuals age 21-25 who drank alcohol at least two days in the past month may be eligible.
 The study involves 3 lab visits within 1 week, and 5 short (<15 min) electronic (online) surveys across 12 months.
 During the lab visits, we will record your EEG (brain waves) while you view shapes on a computer screen and get small sips of water and alcohol.
 You will consume about 1 standard drink total at each lab visit.
 You can earn up to $350 total for completing the entire study.

 ## Purpose of the study